This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 Delete an automation

 There are no filters, delays, or formulas built into automations.
-To be able to utilize these types of functions, you might want to consider using a Zapier integration for your automation.
+To be able to utilize these types of functions, you might want to consider using a Zapier integration instead.

 Request another app

-If you would like to request that we add another app to our automations, you can do that from the automation tab in your template.
+If you would like to request that we add another app to our automations, you can do that from the help button in the bottom right corner of your screen.
+Click “Suggestions” and send us your request.

 If your automation stopped running, isn’t working as expected, or is showing errors, there might be a few reasons for this.
 Please check the following: